 A forearm fracture is basically a crack or break in one or both lower arm bones.
 Generally, the damage might be a minor crack, or the bone has shattered into several pieces.

 The injury is often due to a fall or sustaining a direct strike on the arm.
 In some cases, it is likely to occur due to a health condition that causes the weakening of bone.

 Generally, the indications of this injury include:

-- Popping or snap-like sound at the time of injury
+- At first, popping or snap-like sound at the time of injury occurs

 - Irregularities in the shape of the arm